-- You want us to directly deposit your refund (or part of it) to either two or three accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) in the United States, or - You want to use at least part of your refund to buy up to \$5,000 in paper series I savings bonds.
+- You want us to directly deposit your refund (or part of it) to either two or three accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) in the United States, or - You want to use at least part of your refund to buy up to \$5,000 in paper or electronic series I savings bonds.

-An account can be a checking, savings, or other account such as an individual retirement arrangement (IRA), health savings account (HSA), Archer MSA, Coverdell education savings account (ESA), or TreasuryDirect® online account.
+An account can be a checking, savings, or other account such as:

+- An individual retirement arrangement (IRA), including a myRA®,

+- A health savings account (HSA),

+- An Archer MSA,

+- A Coverdell education savings account (ESA), or

+- A TreasuryDirect® online account.

-You cannot have your refund deposited into more than one account or buy paper series I savings bonds if you file Form 8379, Injured Spouse Allocation.
+You can't have your refund deposited into more than one account or buy paper series I savings bonds if you file Form 8379, Injured Spouse Allocation.

-Note.
-If you want your refund deposited to only one account, do not complete this form.
+Deposit of refund to only one account.
+If you want your refund deposited to only one account, don't complete this form.
 Instead, request direct deposit on your tax return.